Middle, high school students head back to classes full time - Salisbury Post

 With the exception of students who signed up for all-virtual learning, students have attended classes two days per week this school year.
 They finished last year at home when the state’s public schools closed last March.

-At West Rowan Middle School on Thursday, car riders were greeted a sign at the front of the school welcoming them back an excited Principal Stacey White waving them in.
-They passed a table with school resource officer Danny Lindley and intervention specialist Mindy Muire offering up hand sanitizer as they walked inside.
+At West Rowan Middle School on Thursday, car riders were greeted by a sign at the front of the school welcoming them back and an excited Principal Stacey White waving them in.
+They passed a table with school resource officer Danny Lindley and intervention specialist Mindy Muire offering hand sanitizer as they walked inside.

 White said the split between car and bus riders has been the same during a normal year — about half and half.